Jonathan Hough QC

 Insurance & Reinsurance

 Jonathan’s practice covers insurance and reinsurance of most classes of risk, including general commercial liability (EL/PL/products); professional indemnity; property; motor; legal expenses; trade credit; D&O; property title; personal accident / disablement; financial risk.

 He regularly advises on, and acts in, substantial coverage disputes and in business disputes between insurers, underwriting agencies and reinsurers.
 He acts for insurers in substantial subrogated actions to recover their outlay.
 Non-contentious work includes drafting policy wordings and other contractual documents, including binding authority agreements.
 He is familiar with regulatory obligations of insurers and intermediaries under FSMA 2000 / ICOBS and with advising on the FOS jurisdiction (including challenges).
 He also advises professionals on indemnity insurance issues, including notifications and coverage.

-He is recommended by Chambers UK and Legal 500 as a leading silk in this field.
+He is recommended by Chambers UK as a leading silk in this field.
 Comments in recent editions include the following:

 “Has a highly focused insurance practice that one solicitor described as being ‘consistently outstanding.’
 Interviewees highlighted the excellence of his advice, and his responsiveness in the face of a heavy caseload.”
 (Chambers UK 2015)